Can't find your answer? Ask a librarian.

 Please call (865) 215-8751 with your library card number if you would like to add email notices to your account.

 That depends on the format and how long they've been overdue.

-Payments using credit/debit cards will not be accepted over the phone.
+Payments using credit/debit cards will not be accepted over the phone or online.
 Payments must be made in person.

 All material may be returned to any Knox County Public Library location.
 Bookdrops are available for after hour returns, but some non-book items should not be returned via bookdrop because they may be damaged.